scala-ts/scala-ts/README.md

 *New version 0.3.2* - added support for more types; added file output support.

+*New version 4.0.0* - added support for SBT 1.0, Either and Map.

 ## Usage

 *scala-ts* can be used either standalone or as a sbt plugin.